-Hospital Orientation
+Hospital Orientation and Animal Team Briefing

-- Following a successful application and interview, a new Animal Assisted Activity volunteer must complete the Doylestown Health orientation process, which includes attendance at a hospital orientation session.
-Orientation sessions are held on a weekday from 9 a.m. to 1 p.m. (approximately four hours) and cover hospital policies and procedures such as compliance with HIPAA, fire safety, infection protection, parking, and other issues relevant to all new hospital employees and volunteers. - 2.
-Therapy dogs do not attend hospital orientation.
+- 1. Following a successful application and interview, a new Animal Assisted Activity volunteer must complete the Doylestown Health orientation process, which includes attendance at a hospital orientation session.
+Orientation sessions are held on a weekday from 9 a.m. to 1 p.m. (approximately four hours), and cover hospital policies and procedures such as compliance with HIPAA, fire safety, infection protection, parking, and other issues relevant to all new hospital employees and volunteers. - 2.
+An animal team briefing is required for all Animal Assisted Activity Handlers and Escorts prior to participation in supervised training visits.
+This one-hour briefing is a review of policies and procedures relevant to Animal Assisted Activity volunteers and an opportunity for Q&A. - 3.
+Therapy dogs do not attend either hospital orientation or the animal team briefing.